Research Help

 How do I search for videos in the Multi-Search?

-- Go to Multi-Search by using the Multi-Search Advanced Search This link opens in a new window link or from the library homepage by clicking the search button without entering a search term.
+- Go to Multi-Search by using the Multi-Search link This link opens in a new window or from the library homepage by clicking the search button after entering a search term.

 - Enter your search terms

-- You can also filter your results by selecting options in the "Limit your results" section below the search box.
+- You can filter your results by selecting options in the "All filters" tab below the search box.

 How do I use the video databases?